diogogithub/gnu-social/docs/developer/src/paradigms.md

 and at different speeds.
 This is will prevent any confusion or strange results.

 Prefer using `===` instead of `==` when possible.
-Version 3 started with PHP 8 uses strict typing whenever possible.
+Version 3 started with PHP 8, use strict typing whenever possible.
 Using strict comparisons takes good advantage of that.